International Relations Major Jobs

 1. International Relations Professor

 Like many who pursue humanities-based degrees, international relations majors are comfortable in the university setting, where they can learn, research and converse.
 But to be a good college professor, patience, enthusiasm, communication skills and organizational skills are vital.
-To earn a job teaching at the post-secondary level, a master’s degree (and sometimes a doctorate degree), is required.
+To earn a job teaching about international affairs at the post-secondary level, a master’s degree (and sometimes a doctorate degree), is required.
 In addition to teaching, some college professors also conduct research and write scholarly articles.

 Median annual wage: $67,140